What kind of lung function tests are there and what do they involve?

 if you have shortness of breath, a persistent cough, abnormal breathing sounds, or if you cough up phlegm,

-And they can be used to monitor the treatment outcomes and the course of chronic lung diseases like or .
+And they can be used to monitor the treatment outcomes and the course of chronic lung diseases like asthma or COPD.
 They are sometimes part of employee health check-ups too, or used in sports medicine.

 How can you prepare for the test?